KittyGiraudel/site/_posts/2013-03-14-css-preprocessors.md

 ---
 title: Can I afford a preprocessor?
 layout: post
-preview: true
-comments: false
+comments: true
 ---
 <section>
 <p><strong>Disclaimer:</strong>I just want to share my thoughts on the topic.
 I won't try to convince you to use a preprocessor.
 So please, don't tell me how good you are without one; I trust you.
 I'm a developer too.</p>
 <p>A couple of days ago, the famous french front-end developer <a href="https://twitter.com/iamvdo">Vincent De Oliveira</a> has written a blog post called <a href="http://blog.iamvdo.me/post/45259636008/pourquoi-je-nutilise-pas-les-preprocesseurs-css">Why I don't use CSS preprocessors</a> ("Pourquoi je n'utilise pas les préprocesseurs CSS").
 If you can read French, or stand <a href="http://translate.google.fr/translate?sl=fr&tl=en&js=n&prev=_t&hl=fr&ie=UTF-8&eotf=1&u=http%3A%2F%2Fblog.iamvdo.me%2Fpost%2F45259636008%2Fpourquoi-je-nutilise-pas-les-preprocesseurs-css">Google Translate</a>, then I highly recommand you this article, full of good points and interesting opinions.</p>
 <p>Please don't consider this post as an answer to Vincent's one.
-I just wanted to <strong>share my opinion on the topic</strong>, not to open a flame war.
+I just wanted to <strong>share my opinion on the topic</strong>, not open a flame war.
 Especially since I like this guy. :)</p>
 </section>
 <section id="tldr">
 <h2>Tl;dr <a href="#tldr">#</a></h2>
 <p>There is no point debating about whether preprocessors are good or evil: they are good.
-If you think they are evil, it's either because you're afraid of them, or because you suck with them.
+If you think they are evil, it's either because you're afraid of them, or because you suck at them.
 The question isn't even which one to choose: they all do pretty much the same things (even if Sass is slightly more robust than others).
 The main topic is: <strong>should or shouldn't you use one</strong>?</p>
 <p>There are cases where you don't want to use a preprocessor (whatever the language).
 The main case is when your team involves some beginners or inexperienced developers: if they are not very comfortable with the language, it will be even worse with a preprocessor.</p>
 <p>The other case is when you are dealing with very small projects or one-shot websites, meaning you don't plan on updating often.
 Then, a preprocessor isn't that useful.</p>
 </section>